 6. Pilot Bar

-This will need to restrict the amount of people allowed in at one time to a third of its capacity and drinking in the bar reduced to the lower bar only.
+This will need to restrict the amount of people allowed in at one time to thirty patrons in tables of six maximum.

 Both bars will be monitored by security